-- Locate the service you wish to disable and double-click that service.
+- Locate the service you want to disable and double-click that service.

 - Change the Startup type from automatic to disabled.

 Although not as common as the above two recommendations, the win.ini can also contain programs that load automatically.
 The win.ini, like most initialization files, can cause issues with the computer if not edited correctly.
 Follow the steps below for instructions on how to remove programs from the win.ini.

 Tip: We recommend that you write down what ever is deleted in case it needs to be added back into the win.ini.